YuantingMaSC/JaunENet/README.md

 Failure to provide proper attribution violates the repository's usage policy.
 For commercial use or modifications, please contact the author for permission.

 Thank you for your cooperation!

+## Contact
+If you have any questions, please feel free to contact yuantingma@stu.ouc.edu.cn